RicardoAgra/react-tic-tac-toe/README.md

   * **Can I win?** : check if any computer move results in a victory.
   * **Can my opponent win?** : check if any next human move results in a victory.
   * **Can I make a winning shape?** : check if any move allows for at least two possible winning moves.
-  * **Can I make an attack move that doens't allow a winning shape for my opponent?** : check if a move allows for a winning move without any opponent's response giving him two possible winning moves in return.
+  * **Can I make an attack move that doesn't allow a winning shape for my opponent?** : check if a move allows a victory next turn without the opponent's response giving him two possibilities to win.
   * **Square priority**: Play in the center.
 If not possible, play on a corner.
 Finally, play on a border square.